aws-samples/aws-modernization-with-pagerduty/content/070_runbookautomation/page-2-setup.md

 ---
-title: "Setup Project"
+title: "Import Diagnostics Project"
 chapter: true
 weight: 2
 ---

-## Setup Project
+## Import Diagnostics Project

-In this section, we will describe what a PagerDuty Runbook Automation (RBA) project is, as well as create and configure a project for this workshop.
+In this section, we will describe what a PagerDuty Runbook Automation (RBA) project is, as well as import an existing project with prebuilt automation for diagnostics.

 ### What is a Project?